damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

     ![choose-domain](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/certificate-setup.png){:.shadow}

 1. Your certificate and private key have been generated.
-Leave the tab and the modal window opened:
+Leave the tab and the modal window open:

     ![modal with certificate](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/modal-window.png){:.shadow}